godotengine/godot-website/collections/_article/gsoc-2018-progress-report-1.md

 ### Final thoughts

-I’d like to take this moment to thank my mentors, Fabio Alessandrelli (fales) and Max Hilbrunner (mhilbrunner) for all they’ve done this summer.
+I’d like to take this moment to thank my mentors, Fabio Alessandrelli (Fales) and Max Hilbrunner (mhilbrunner) for all they’ve done this summer.
 I would be at a loss trying to complete this project on my own, without their help and guidance.
 Thank you as well to Godot’s project manager, Akien, for all his help and to the welcoming Godot community.

 To any future GSoC students that might read this, if you have never contributed to an open source project then I can say first hand that Godot, between its friendly contributors and its surprisingly detailed docs, is a fine place to start.